-In the wild, Hamsters eat a wide variety of plants, seeds, fruits, and even insects, and it is this variety of food that keeps them healthy and happy.
-In captivity, owners often make the mistake of feeding them one type of food, and this can lead to an unbalanced and unhealthy diet.
-That said, the most common food fed to Hamsters is commercial Hamster pellets, and these specially made pellets should meet all their nutritional requirements.
+In the wild, hamsters eat a wide variety of plants, seeds, fruits, and even insects, and it is this variety of food that keeps them healthy and happy.
+As pets, owners often make the mistake of feeding them one type of food, and this can lead to an unbalanced and unhealthy diet.
+That said, the most common food fed to hamsters is commercial hamster pellets, and these specially made pellets should meet all their nutritional requirements.

 The most common birdseed mixes contain varying amounts of the following:

 Other than seed mixes, most bird owners will have commercial bird pellets too, and these can contain a wide variety of seeds, grains, fruits, and vegetables, depending on the brand, and are often fortified with vitamins and minerals that are essential for birds.
 While seed mixes are generally fine to give your hamster, these commercial pellets may contain ingredients that you do not want to give your hamster, so you should take extra care when reading the ingredient list.

 Potential Benefits of Feeding Bird Food to Hamsters

 With the wide variety of seeds contained in bird foods, there are loads of benefits to be obtained by your hamster.
 That being said, seeds contain a large amount of fat and should only be given in moderation.
 Common seeds in bird food are sunflower seeds, which are a great source of vitamin C and vitamin A, protein, and fiber and contain vital minerals too, including calcium, iron, and magnesium.
 However, the high-fat content can cause excessive weight gain, and vitamin C can cause diarrhea.

 Pumpkin seeds are also a great addition to your hamster’s diet because their hard shell gives your hamster a great dental workout.
 They also contain a ton of beneficial vitamins and minerals, namely protein and calcium.